 Eyeball Desk Lamp

-Materials: Dark orange painted iron.
-Chromed metal rod.
-White painted iron reflector.
+Materials: Dark orange painted iron globe, white painted iron reflector on the inside.
+Chromed metal rod and suspension mechanism.
+Flat iron orange painted base.
 Some plastic parts.
 Metal and porcelain socket.

 Height rod: 43 cm / 16.92”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.